Master of Science in Interactive Digital Media

 Career Progression

-Through the BA (Hons) in Communications & Media Production, you will have gained valuable professional experience, built a strong portfolio and covered a diverse range of media.
+Through the MSc in Interactive Digital Media, you will have gained valuable professional experience, specialised in a key emerging field and developed many technical skills.
 There is a wide range of career options for our graduates including: